wubuku/infinite-sea/README.md

 * randomness.
 The game introduce randomness to enhance the player UX. **The production of finished product has a failure rate.
 The failure rate can be reduced with more practices of the skills and better equipments.** In the PVP part, **the randomness inherent in the system makes it uncertain**: players might still win against odds, or lose despite them.
 Consequently, warfare, except when there is a major technological disparity between the opponents, is always tense. **It is implemented with block hash**

-* **The depth and variety of the game sysetm make achieving the objectives uncertain**.
+* **The depth and variety of the game system make achieving the objectives uncertain**.
 While information about the economy is exposed, it is often difficult to judge what to build in an island next, what skill sets will develop next.
 As players gain experience, they learn the ins and outs of the system, but it is still sufficiently complex to be hard to master.

 # Dddappp engine We built